ci1xgk/Fellowship_Webpage/Merewether3.md

 - [Time of initial inundation (`.inittm`), time of maximum depth (`.maxtm`) and total time of inundation (`.totaltm`) output files]()

-The 2D output maps, can be viewed in QGIS as previously explained in [*"Viewing the DEM data on QGIS"*](/Merewether2-1.md).
+The 2D output maps, can be viewed in QGIS, in the same manner explained in [*"Viewing the DEM data on QGIS"*](/Merewether2-1.md).